Anastomosis: Geology

 In geology, veins of quartz (or other) minerals can display anastomosis.

 Ductile shear zones frequently show anastomosing geometries of highly-strained rocks around lozenges of less-deformed material.

 Molten lava flows sometimes flow in anastomosed lava channels or lava tubes.

 In cave systems, anastomosis is the splitting of cave passages that later reconnect.

 Geography and hydrology

 Anastomosing rivers, anastomosing streams consist of multiple channels that divide and reconnect and are separated by semi-permanent banks formed of cohesive material, such that they are unlikely to migrate from one channel position to another.
 They can be confused with braided rivers based on their planforms alone, but braided rivers are much shallower and more dynamic than anastomosing rivers.
 Some definitions require that an anastomosing river be made up of interconnected channels that enclose floodbasins, again in contrast with braided rivers.

-Rivers with anastomosed reaches include the Magdalena River in Colombia, the upper Columbia River in British Columbia, Canada, the Drumheller Channels of the Channeled Scablands of the state of Washington, US, and the upper Narew River in Poland.
+Rivers with anastomosed reaches include the Magdalena River in Colombia, the upper Columbia River in British Columbia, Canada, the Drumheller Channels of the Channeled Scablands of the state of Washington, US, the Furos de Breves in the Brazilian Amazon Delta, and the upper Narew River in Poland.
 The term anabranch has been used for segments of anastomosing rivers.

 Braided streams show anastomosing channels around channel bars of alluvium.